-KL has created an anti-racism group, which has offered several "listening circles".
+KL has created an anti-racism group, which has offered several "listening circles" and other events.
 Please find below our initiatives to date and associated resources.
 For more info, or to contact us, our email address is firstname.lastname@example.org and our Instagram acct is: kl_arls.

 Curriculum and Facilitator Guide (February 2021):

 - Daily reflections “Anti Racism Daily one page slides”

 - Daily reflection facilitator materials “Anti-Racism Day 10 slide opener plus”

 - End of series resource guide (word file) created based on shared exchanges from all participants

 Retreat: "From Awareness To Action” (April 17, 2021) Thanks to our respected guest speakers: Rev. Michael Blair (General Secretary, United Church of Canada), Sandra Cushnie (Global Diversity, Equity and Inclusions Director, McCain Foods Limited) and Adele Halliday (Anti-Racism and Equity Lead, United Church of Canada).
 These materials are authentic, soulful and powerful calls to action in the fight to end racism.

 Welcome, Opening Prayer (Rev Hugh Reid, Kingsway-Lambton United Church) and Opening Remarks